Appease/PowerShellClient/README.md

 Add-AppeaseConfiguration -Name Base -DevOpName Build
 ```

-set the 'InvokeVSTestConsole' tasks 'TestCaseFilter' parameter in the 'Base' configuration of your 'Build' devop
+set the 'TestCaseFilter' parameter of the 'InvokeVSTestConsole' task in the 'Base' configuration of your 'Build' devop
 ```PowerShell
 Set-AppeaseTaskParameter `
     -ConfigurationName Base `